 - Bring a large pot of well-salted water to a boil and cook pasta to al dente according to directions on box.
 (I usually undercook the pasta by about a minute.)

-- Wipe out the skillet from the pangritata, add the olive oil and butter and melt together over medium heat.
+- Wipe out the skillet from the pangritata, add olive oil and butter.
+Melt together over medium heat.

 - Add the garlic and crushed red pepper and immediately break the eggs into the skillet.

 - If need be, lower the heat a bit.
 You want the garlic to cook without burning and the egg whites to set, but the yolks to remain runny. *Note - you can accomplish the same thing by separating the egg whites and yolks.
 Add the whites in first and the yolks later.